bengarrett/RetroTxt/docs/usage/local.md

 # Texts stored locally

 !!! question inline end "My text file does not open"
     Browsers a very inconsistent with the files they will open.
-If a text file has too many unexpected [ASCII control characters](https://www.fmsystems-inc.com/ascii-extended-control-characters/), a browser may confuse it with as binary file and refuse to open it.
+If a text file has too many unexpected [ASCII control characters](https://www.fmsystems-inc.com/ascii-extended-control-characters/), a browser may confuse it as binary file and refuse to open.

 Browsers are happy to display files stored locally on your computer.
 You can drag and drop a text or document to the browser, which will open in a new tab.